 If a whole region dropped into a sinkhole in the earth then you would lose all transactions after your last backup.
 However that’s not a failure scenario that we tend to worry about (although maybe we should?).
 Every time a major cloud provider has had a zone/region go down, data was partially/wholly unavailable during the outage, but no committed data was lost once service was restored (that I know of?).

 This impending legislation requires that businesses receive explicit consent from EU users before storing or even processing their data outside the EU.
 If the user declines?
 Their data must always (and only) reside within the EU.
 If you’re caught not complying to GDPR?
 You’ll face fines of either 4% of annual global turnover or €20 Million, whichever is greater.

-I’m not a GPDR expert, but this seems like an incomplete summary of the GPDR rules around processing, especially as the processing rule applies only to the processing of personal data (AFAICT), and conflates consent for storing/processing personal data with storing the data outside of the EU.
+I’m not a GPDR expert, but this seems like an incomplete summary of the GPDR rules around processing, especially as the processing rule applies only to the processing of an EU user’s personal data (AFAICT), and conflates requiring consent for storing/processing personal data with storing the data outside of the EU.
 From article 6: